confluentinc/examples/clients/docs/groovy.rst

 #.
 Run the consumer, passing in arguments for:

    - the local file with configuration parameters to connect to your Kafka cluster
-   - the same topic name as used earlier.
+   - the same topic name you used earlier.

    .. code-block:: bash